cloudquery/cloudquery/website/pages/blog/how-to-load-infrastructure-data-into-athena.md

-# Infrastructure and Cost Analysis with Athena
+# How to Load Infrastructure Data into Athena

 ## Introduction

 Athena is a serverless query service by AWS that allows you to query data in S3 using standard SQL.
-In this post, we will show you how to load your cloud infrastructure data into S3 using CloudQuery, combine it with cost reporting data, and query these together using Athena.
-This is a powerful combination that allows you to get fine-grained insight into the resources that cost you the most, all from a convenient serverless query environment.
+In this tutorial, we will show you how to load your cloud infrastructure data into S3 using CloudQuery and query it using Athena.
+This allows you to get fine-grained insight into your infrastructure data, all from the convenience of a serverless query environment running in AWS.

+By the end of this post, you will be able to query your infrastructure data in Athena:

 Let's get started!

 ## Steps